barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 From its inception, M-Pesa was meant to be an [on-ramp][7] / [off-ramp][6] system, parallel to the "real" financial world.
 In practice, even to this day, the off-ramping (5, 6) is rarely, if ever, exercised.
-This is a combination of the plain lack of bank accounts in developing markets and the [exorbitant withdrawal costs][9], up to 20%.
+This is a combination of the plain lack of bank accounts in developing markets and the [exorbitant withdrawal costs][9].
 This last statement reveals a gross simplification of the above diagram: the vast majority of on- / off-ramping does not happen through bank accounts.
 It takes place through a vast network of [street agents][10], who convert cash into mobile money, taking a commission.